 In the past dog training was very much based around controlling your dog; being the “Alpha” and demanding respect and complete compliance from your dog.
 Much of this method of training used forceful manhandling techniques to manoeuvre your dog into the required positions and actions and the use of “positive punishment” (hitting, tug on collar, use of choke chains etc) when your dog got it wrong or did not comply with your instruction.
 Fortunately, research has caught up with what most of us would see as common sense; that like people, dogs learn quicker and more effectively when they are relaxed and the learning is fun.

-Price: £90 per six-week course
+Price: £120 per six-week course

-Next courses start 31st March, places available for booking now.
+Limited places are available for booking now.

 Feedback from recent class attendees:

 “Wonderfully relaxed atmosphere.
 The dogs thoroughly enjoyed socialising and the learning was easy”.